DistroBoard/DistroBoard/README.md

 # DistroBoard
-A modern and opensource alternative to distro watch
+A modern and opensource alternative to distrowatch